 Treatment of underlying conditions is essential and may resolve tinnitus.

 There is no cure for the vast majority of tinnitus.
 However, evidence-based research suggests a combination of education, sound therapy and CBT-based counselling is most effective.
-Although this doesn't stop the perception of tinnitus, it can improve quality of life by reducing awareness of – and reaction to – tinnitus.
+Although this does not stop the perception of tinnitus, it can improve quality of life by reducing awareness of – and reaction to – tinnitus.

 The following can offer more help and support for affected individuals and their families.